-Mount Sinai Heart, established in 2006, is among the world’s leading centers for cardiovascular medicine and advanced diagnostic and therapeutic technologies.
+Mount Sinai Fuster Heart Hospital, established in 2006, is among the world’s leading centers for cardiovascular medicine and advanced diagnostic and therapeutic technologies.
 We successfully treat cardiac conditions ranging from chronic arrhythmias to sudden heart attacks.
 We are dedicated to prevention, management, and reducing the epidemic of cardiovascular disease.
 We have a top-flight multidisciplinary team of cardiologists, surgeons, scientists, nurses, and technicians, led by founding director Valentin Fuster, MD, PhD, President, Mount Sinai Fuster Heart Hospital, and Deepak L. Bhatt, MD, MPH, Director of Mount Sinai Fuster Heart Hospital.

-Our multidisciplinary effort brings together the expertise of Icahn School of Medicine at Mount Sinai and Mount Sinai Heart in the areas of cardiology, cardiovascular surgery, medical education, research, and community service.
+Our multidisciplinary effort brings together the expertise of Icahn School of Medicine at Mount Sinai and the Fuster Heart Hospital in the areas of cardiology, cardiovascular surgery, medical education, research, and community service.
 We offer state-of-the-art imaging and health care facilities for patients, advanced laboratories for scientists, and highly regarded postgraduate educational programs for medical and graduate students.

 Our mission is to improve the heart health of patients from the local, regional, and global communities.
-Mount Sinai Heart's commitment to its patients is dramatically changing lives, and its collaborative, comprehensive approach to health care is revolutionizing the practice of medicine around the world.
+Mount Sinai Fuster Heart Hospital’s commitment to its patients is dramatically changing lives, and its collaborative, comprehensive approach to health care is revolutionizing the practice of medicine around the world.

 We are partnering with several organizations and governmental institutions in projects designed to protect cardiovascular health worldwide: